aptos-foundation/AIPs/canonical-image-templates-for-token-collections.md

 }
 ```

-The SVG template in raw form would look something like this, with pipe in values stored in `${}`:
+The SVG template in raw form would look something like this, with piped in values stored in `${}`:

-An example smiley

 ```
+// An example svg_template of a smiley
 <svg width="100" height="100" >
   <circle cx="50" cy="50" r="30" stroke="black" stroke-width="2" fill="${face_color}"/>
   <circle cx="40" cy="40" r="${left_eye_size}" fill="${left_eye_color}"/>